-Fine motor skills involve all of the small muscles of the body: more specifically those that control precise movements of the hands, wrists, feet, toes, lips, and tongue.
+Fine motor skills involve all of the small muscles of the body.
+More specifically, it refers to the muscles that control precise movements of the hands, wrists, feet, toes, lips, and tongue.
 The small muscles of the hands and fingers are the most important for developing handwriting skills.
-Keep reading and learn more about how fine motor skills impact handwriting and what classroom tools are available to help struggling writers develop their fine motor skills.
+Some students struggle with fine motor skills, which has a direct impact on handwriting.
+Fortunately, there are handwriting tools for the classroom available to help young writers develop their fine motor skills.

 How Do Fine Motor Skills Impact Handwriting?

-Typically children progress developmentally from a whole hand grasp as toddlers to a more refined dynamic tripod grasp by age 6.
-Students who struggle with the tripod grasp may need to further develop their fine motor skills — specifically for the muscles in their hands.
+However, students who do struggle with speed and legibility issues may need to further develop their fine motor skills—specifically for the muscles in their hands.
 Tools and activities can be combined to help students develop fine motor skills at school and at home.

-- Using a spray bottle to water plants
+- Use a spray bottle to water plants

 - Practice grabbing and holding small items with tweezers or tongs